iancoffey/series-of-fortunate-cloudevents-kubecon2019/README.md

 This session will work to leverage CloudEvents and Knative Eventing to build a solution to automated conversations, with the conversation flow provided by the base projects.

-New actors will boot and make themselves known to the group, and after this, they will just begin conversing!
+New actors will boot and make themselves known to the group, and after this, they will begin conversing!

 ## Create an actor